Phi Iota Alpha: History: 1984–2000

 In 1984, a group of male students at RPI, set upon learning about the fraternity that once existed on their campus, re-established Phi Iota Alpha.
+The 28 men involved in this effort were collectively dubbed "The Third Generation".
+They were Jose Amoedo, Alejandro Argimon, Abelardo Bal, Rick Bramley, Marc Cascio, Jose Cid, Daniel Cincunegui, Marc Claudio, Nelson Corchado, William Feliciano, George James, Udnauth "SHAM" Mathura, Joseph Matos, Williams Matos, Roberto Milan, Felipe Morales, Carlos Nieto, Victor Pagan, Carlos Pena, Miguel Perez, Ernesto Ramos, Roger Snook, William Suarez, Freddy Tamayo, Efrian Torres, Gilberto Torres, Andres Viera, and Daniel Villagomez.

+The reactivated fraternity's Beta Chapter was established at Stony Brook University in 1987, becoming the first Latino Greek-letter organization recognized by the university.
+In 1990, however, for reasons that were not publicly disclosed, the fraternity expelled several members and suspended the formation of new member lines at the chapter from Fall 1990 through Fall 1996, while a select group of members remained in recognized status.
+Efforts to reactivate the chapter began in 1994 and continued over the next several years.
+The suspension was ultimately lifted in 1997, when the Beta Chapter was formally re-established through the absorption of the members of a local fraternity formally known as Balaam Mu Tau (BMT).

 After the re-emergence of the fraternity, the last Secretary General instituted the members of the RPI chapter as the Alpha chapter of Phi Iota Alpha.
 In the 1980s the fraternity dedicated its efforts to rebuilding the organizational infrastructure and to expand to several universities in New York State.
 The fraternity was considered officially revived nationwide in 1987 at the collegiate level due to this effort.
 In 1990, after roughly five years of effort, members of the current Alpha, Beta, Gamma, and Delta chapters were able to assist in the creation of the Hermandad de Sigma Iota Alpha, Incorporada which used the Greek-letter designation of the defunct Sigma Iota Alpha formed by members who seceded from Phi Iota Alpha in 1939.
 By 2000, Phi Iota Alpha had chartered chapters across the United States; which include the re-establishment of a presence on campuses where Sigma Iota and Phi Lambda Alpha had been present like Syracuse University and Columbia University.